medienbaecker/kirby-modules-builder/README.md

 The recommended subpage builder only creates the container when adding a new page with a specific template.
 Not when you change the template.

+## Installation

+Install it via the Kirby CLI or put the `modules-builder.php` in your `site/plugins` folder.

 ## Options

 The watched page templates: